 Thanks for the trip down memory lane, glad it’s just a memory.

-Moonkey Premium Member about 1 month ago
+Moonkey Premium Member 3 months ago

 Uncle Ted could just say “yes” and be amused by her next hundred questions.